Your prized interviews are gathering dust.

 My interview was in a bar.

-* Background Sounds: The more color from your interview the better.
-Maybe the interview was in the bar and during the break in the conversation you can hear glasses clanging, music, banter.
-Or if it was in a music studio, there are people tuning instruments or talking about the show ahead.
+The more color from your interview the better.
+It adds atmosphere.
+Maybe the interview was in the bar or back stage and during the break in the conversation you can hear glasses clanging, music, and banter.
 Whatever it is, we want to hear it.